JoomiK/JoomiK.github.io/_posts/2016-10-1-partypoll.md

 4. I used these to train a logistic regression classifier that would predict political leaning based on text data.
 It achieved about 84% accuracy in predicting political party.

 ### Why does this work at all?
-Why is it that we can distinguish between Green and Libertarian party followers?
+How is it that we can distinguish between Green and Libertarian party followers?

 I used Latent Dirichlet Allocation to explore topics of third party followers.
 Turns out, they talk about different things (though there is a lot of overlap):